Nuclear chief: Russia's Chernobyl seizure risked accident

 “I don’t know if we were very close to disaster, but the situation was absolutely abnormal and very, very dangerous,” he said.

-An April 26, 1986 explosion and fire at Chernobyl sent radioactive material into the atmosphere and became a symbol of the Soviet Union’s stumbling final years.
+An April 26, 1986, explosion and fire at Chernobyl sent radioactive material into the atmosphere, and the plant became a symbol of the Soviet Union’s stumbling final years.
 The international community, including Russia, spent billions to stabilize and secure the area.

 Russian forces continue to hold a working nuclear power plant, Europe's largest, in southern Ukraine.
 Fighting damaged the training facility of the Zaporizhzhia plant in early March.